 U.S. health secretary expresses confidence in Abbott's fast COVID-19 test

+Adds detail about research into tests' effectiveness and quote from Abbott executive

-WASHINGTON, May 15 (Reuters) - A top Trump administration official said on Friday the government still has confidence in Abbott Laboratories’ ABT.N speedy coronavirus test, which is used at the White House but which regulators have warned could deliver inaccurate results.
+WASHINGTON, May 15 (Reuters) - A top Trump administration official said on Friday the government still has confidence in Abbott Laboratories’ ABT.N speedy coronavirus test used at the White House, which regulators have warned could deliver inaccurate results.

 "We got 15 adverse event reports ... and so we, at the FDA and the manufacturer, are going to be studying and tracing those down," Health and Human Services Secretary Alex Azar told Fox Business Network.
 "We've got to get to the bottom of it, but we still have confidence in the test or we wouldn't have it on the market."